S3R4-H/ctf-writeups/skillbit-ctf-august-2026/web/Kidnapped.md

 ![](images/manipulate-fail-2.png)

-Second test, i target the quantity parameter within /add_to_cart/21
+Second test, i add the flag to /cart and intercept the request, i target the quantity parameter within /add_to_cart/21

 ![](images/quantity.png)

-I change it to a lower number to decrease its price.
+I change it to a negative number to decrease its price.
 It did not work when i change in browser, so i used burpsuite intercept.

 ![](images/quantity-down.png)